Edit-aware RAW Reconstruction: Results

 We first evaluate our edit-aware loss using the metadata-assisted CAM~\cite{cam} method.
 CAM employs a learned sampler at capture time to select a subset of RAW pixels.
 These RAW samples, saved as metadata, guide the decoder at inference to reconstruct the full RAW image from the sRGB input.
 Following the training procedure and hyperparameters recommended by the authors, we train two separate models: a baseline model using the original CAM implementation and an edit-aware variant under identical settings, augmented with our loss (we set $\lambda = 2$ in Eq.~\ref{eqn:final_loss}).
 Evaluation is performed on the 400-image test split of the smartphone RAW dataset~\cite{s24}.
 In Table~\ref{tab:main}, we report RAW reconstruction quality using PSNR (dB) and evaluate the sRGB renderings after Photoshop edits using PSNR, SSIM~\cite{ssim}, and $\Delta$E~\cite{deltae} (lower is better).
 Our method consistently improves all metrics across edits, with the largest gains---up to 2 dB---observed under more substantial edits, such as Edit 5.
 Interestingly, RAW PSNR also shows a slight improvement.
 Qualitative results are shown in Fig.~\ref{fig:cam}, where the baseline CAM model exhibits banding artifacts and color distortions due to collapsed tones, whereas our method produces smoother, more accurate color and tonal responses.
+See Section~\ref{sec:nus} of supplementary material for additional evaluations of the CAM model on the NUS dataset~\cite{NUS}.

 Next, we perform a similar experiment using the RAW Diffusion~\cite{rawdiff} method, a blind reconstruction model that takes only the sRGB image as input.
 RAW Diffusion employs a diffusion-based framework with RGB-guided residual blocks to reconstruct high-fidelity RAW images.
 As before, we follow the training procedure and hyperparameters recommended by the authors, using a $\lambda = 4$ weighting factor for our edit-aware loss.
 Results are summarized in Table~\ref{tab:main}.
 Our method trades off a small amount of RAW fidelity but significantly improves sRGB reconstruction across different edits.
 Note that because RAW Diffusion is blind, overall performance is generally lower than metadata-assisted CAM, as expected.
 Qualitative results in Fig.~\ref{fig:rawdiff} show that our method achieves more accurate color reproduction and closely matches the ground truth, while the baseline exhibits noticeable global color deviations.